edgelesssys/contrast/docs/docs/deployment.md

 ## Generate policy annotations and manifest

+Run the `generate` command to add the necessary components to your deployment files.
+This will add the Contrast Initializer to every workload with the specified `contrast-cc` runtime class.
-Run the `generate` command to generate the execution policies and add them as annotations to your deployment files.
+After that, it will generate the execution policies and add them as annotations to your deployment files.
 A `manifest.json` with the reference values of your deployment will be created.

 ```sh